vidurAgg22/whatsapp_analyzer/README.md

 - **Word Clouds**: Generate word clouds to visualize the most common words used in the chat.
 - **Heatmap Analysis**: Visualize the message count by day and month using a heatmap.

-## Usage

-1. Clone the repository: `git clone <repository_url>`
-2. Install the required dependencies: `pip install -r requirements.txt`
-3. Run the Jupyter notebook `whatsapp_chat_analysis.ipynb` to perform the analysis.
-4. View the generated visualizations and insights in the notebook.

 ## File Description

 - `whatsapp_chat_analysis.ipynb`: Jupyter notebook containing the code for analyzing the WhatsApp group chat.